posva/2025-03-amsterdam-pinia-colada/slides.md

 ````

 <p v-click.hide="4">Simple Client side only</p>

-<p v-click="4" v-click.hide="6">Suspense</p>
+<p v-click="+4" v-click.hide="6">Suspense</p>

 <!--

 Classic SPA fetching, only on client.
-User clicks on recipee, comes back, reloads again (most of the time cached by the server).
+User clicks on recipe, comes back, reloads again (most of the time cached by the server).
+and so they think, I don't need a client side cache.
+But that's not what a client side cache is for.

+client cache is for control over a centralized data.
+We can manually invalidate, refetch

 -->